Fluffy Paradise

 Fluffy Paradise (異世界でもふもふなでなでするためにがんばってます。, Isekai de Mofumofu Nadenade Suru Tameni Ganbattemasu) is a Japanese light novel series written by Himawari.
-Originally posted to the Shōsetsuka ni Narō novel posting website in November 2012, the series was later acquired by Futabasha, who began publishing the series with illustrations by Kiouran in July 2016 under their M Novels f imprint.
-As of July 2024, 17 volumes have been released.
+Originally posted to the Shōsetsuka ni Narō novel posting website in November 2012, the series was later acquired by Futabasha, who published the series in 21 volumes with illustrations by Kiouran from July 2016 to August 2026 under their M Novels f imprint.
 A manga adaptation with illustrations by Yuriko Takagami began serialization on Futabasha's Gaugau Monster manga website in November 2017.
-As of October 2025, the series' individual chapters have been collected into sixteen volumes.
+As of April 2026, the series' individual chapters have been collected into seventeen volumes.
 An anime television series adaptation aired from January to March 2024.

 Synopsis

 A 27-year-old office lady, Midori Akitsu, abruptly dies from overwork just after returning home.
 In her life, her greatest passion was to touch and pet fluffy animals; after her sudden death, a god offers to restore her in another world, where her wish will come true.

 Midori is reborn as a noble-born little girl named Nefeltima Osphe (Néma for short) in the world of Asdyllon, which is inhabited by humans and fantastic creatures.
 The humans, however, violently discriminate against their non-human cohabitants, and therefore God leaves her with the choice to decide whether or not they deserve to be wiped out.
 He grants Néma the ability to attract the affection of non-human beings, which she uses to befriend a number of animals and mythological creatures.